 - A bird captured at 200 Km south of Casablanca in May 1963,

 - A young female ringed and tracked by satellite in June 2009 in Hungary.
 It flew over Morocco and crossed to Mauritania where she was found dead at Dakhlet Nouadhibou in September 2009.

-- A young bird photographed south of Tangier on 14 September 2012 by Javier Elorriaga (see photo 3 below).
+- A young bird photographed south of Tangier on 14 September 2012 by Javier Elorriaga (photo 2).
 In addition to Javi, the bird was observed also by Dick Forsman, Antonio Román Muñoz, Micah Scholer and Jay Carlisle.
-Note: the authors of this report (Rousselon et al. 2018) missed this observation and mentioned only the first three ones.
+Note: the authors of this report (Rousselon et al. 2018) missed this observation.

 Rescued from poachers and fitted with GPS transmitter: